desaidhruv5/Simulations/README.md

 Data is read from all 'densevo*.dat' files.

-'densities.py' plots the evolution of densities at a handful of particles in the simulation, approximated by the number of nearest neighbors, _n_.
+'densities.py' plots the evolution of densities at a handful of tracer particles in the simulation, approximated by the proximity of their _n_ nearest neighbors.
 Density is calculated by taking the mass of _n_ nearest neighbors, and dividing it by the volume of the smallest sphere enclosing the _n_ particles, centered at the tracer particle.